 - Most of the country is extremely conservative.
 Women are required to dress as such in most parts of Turkey.
 Be mindful of the local laws and norms.

 - Homosexuality is legal in Turkey.
-This is similar to other countries like Saudi Arabia or the UAE.
+This is similar to other countries like Saudi Arabia.
 However, it isn’t well received.
 Be careful if you are part of this community.

 - Classroom teaching can be difficult, as it is teacher-centred and usually lacks a group-work component.
-A self-starter and individual worker is best suited to most classrooms here.
+A self-starter and individual worker are best suited to most classrooms here.

 - You are likely to experience a great amount of culture shock, both in and out of the classroom.